 In compliance with federal regulations, William Paterson University has adopted institutional policies and procedures with regard to the disclosure of information from the education records of current and former students.
-The University's student records policy conforms to the Family Educational Rights and Privacy Act of 1974 (FERPA) (Public Record 93-380), copies of which may be obtained from the Office of the Registrar.
+The University's student records policy conforms to the Family Educational Rights and Privacy Act of 1974 (FERPA) (Public Record 93-380), copies of which may be obtained from the Office of Registration Services.
 This policy gives a student the right to inspect his or her educational record within a reasonable length of time, to ask for interpretations, and to request that any inaccuracies be corrected.

 Copies of the student's official transcript are released only on the written request of the student and only after all obligations to William Paterson, financial and otherwise, have been fulfilled.
-Requests for transcripts should be made to the Office of the Registrar.
-There are applicable transcript request fees http://ww2.wpunj.edu/adminsrv/registra/transcript2.htm for this service.
+Requests for transcripts should be made to the Center for Student Services.
+There are applicable transcript request fees http://cms.wpunj.edu/centerss/faq-submenu/index.dot for this service.
 Transcripts are issued within one week of receipt of the written request, except during the beginning and ending weeks of each semester, when more processing time may be required.
 Transcripts received from other schools are the property of William Paterson and are not copied or released.
 Grades and personally identifiable financial information cannot be released to parents, guardians, or other interested parties without permission of the student.

-Forms authorizing release of such information are available in the Office of the Registrar and must be completed each year for which a student wishes to release grades to third parties.
+Forms authorizing release of such information are available in the Center for Student Services.
 With the exception of directory information, William Paterson University does not permit access to or the release of education records without the written consent of the student.
 Records release exceptions will be made:

-- a) to William Paterson University officials, including faculty and administrators who require such records in the proper performance of their duties; - b) in connection with the student's application for or receipt of financial aid or Veterans Administration benefits; c) to organizations conducting studies for education and governmental agencies (in which case individual students - d) to U.S. government agencies as listed in Public Law 93-380;
+- a) to William Paterson University officials, including faculty and administrators who require such records in the proper performance of their duties; - b) in connection with the student's application for or receipt of financial aid or Veterans Administration benefits; - c) to organizations conducting studies for education and governmental agencies (in which case individual students are neither identified nor identifiable); - d) to U.S. government agencies as listed in Public Law 93-380; - e) to accrediting agencies; - f) in order to comply with a judicial order or lawfully issued subpoena; and - g) to appropriate persons in connection with an emergency if the knowledge of such information is necessary to protect the health or safety of a student or any other person.